MarceloGalliDev/Store---Personal-Project-1/README.md

 ### Summary
 - We started the project with mobile first, standard second.
+- We are using convetional-commits.
 - We are using Prisma for ORM, faciliting development this backend.
+- We are using SupaBase for data.

+### Prisma
+- npx prisma migrate dev --name init